-The most important times for everyone to be at school are the first and last month of school and the days before and after holidays and breaks, such as Labor Day, Thanksgiving, Winter Break, and calendar dates marked CLOSED.
+The most important times for everyone to be at school are deemed "blackout days" in BambooHR.
+These days include the first and last month of school and the days before and after professional development days, work days, holidays and breaks, such as Labor Day, Thanksgiving, Winter Break, and calendar dates marked CLOSED.
+This is due to the fact that children need consistent routines.
 The school calendar is published sufficiently in advance for everyone to plan around these dates, and requests to use paid time off during these times generally will be denied.
 Absences during these critical times may result in discipline or a reduction of pay for the time absent except in the following circumstances: